Brad Wetzler is an author, journalist, podcaster, and yoga + mindfulness teacher, and writing mentor.

-A former senior editor at Outside magazine and a former contributing editor at National Geographic Adventure and George magazines, I have written hundreds of articles and essays on far-ranging topics for The New York Times (Magazine, Book Review, Op-Ed page, and Travel section), Newsweek, GQ, Forbes, Wired, National Geographic, Yoga Journal, Men’s Journal, Travel + Leisure, Outside, and George, among others.
+I began my career as an editor and adventure-travel writer.
+I served as a senior editor at Outside magazine, and I was a contributing editor at Outside, National Geographic Adventure, and George magazines.
+I have written hundreds of articles and essays on far-ranging topics for The New York Times (Magazine, Book Review, Op-Ed page, and Travel section), Newsweek, GQ, Forbes, Wired, National Geographic, Yoga Journal, Men’s Journal, Travel + Leisure, Outside, and George, among others.
 My book, Real Mosquitoes Don't Eat Meat, is a collection of Wild File columns that originally appeared in Outside.

 Assignments have taken me around the world, including to Russia, Palestine, Israel, Greenland, Brazil's Amazon, Indonesia, India, Scandinavia, Turkey, Greece, the Canadian Arctic, Jamaica and the Caribbean, Mexico and Central America, and to many of the United States wildest places.
 I've interviewed politicians on Capitol Hill, presidential candidates on the campaign trail, professional athletes in locker rooms.
 I've lived with hobos in the forests of the Czech Republic.
 I've broken bread with cult leaders and false messiahs in Jerusalem.
 I've written about the Russian and American space programs from inside Star City, the Russian Space Agency, and I drank vodka shots with cosmonauts.
 I've tailed explorers along coastal Greenland.